 Have you tried growing the herb chervil?

 Chervil tastes similar to tarragon - it's sometimes called gourmet parsley.
-It has a wonderful fern-like leaf which turns red in the fall which is another plus.
-August is a wonderful time to sow chervil - so keep that in mind.
+It has a beautiful fern-like leaf, which turns red in the fall, which is another plus.
+August is a beautiful time to sow chervil - so keep that in mind.

 #OTD It's the birthday of the English naturalist, Gilbert White, who was born on this day in 1720.

 White kept a journal for almost three decades, where he recorded observations of his garden.
 It was eventually published as a Calendar of Flora and the Garden, followed by the Naturalist’s Journal.

 People immediately recognized White had a gift for observation and for describing with vivid clarity the goings-on in the natural world.

 Here's a little of what he wrote in his journal on this day in 1781; his 61st birthday:

 In the garden at Dowland’s,... stands a large Liriodendrum tulipifera, or tulip-tree, which was in flower.
 The soil is poor sand; but produces beautiful pendulous Larches.

 Mr R’s garden, ... abounds in fruit, & in all manner of good & forward kitchen-crops.
 Many China-asters this spring seeded themselves there... some cucumber-plants also grew-up of themselves from the seeds of a rejected cucumber thrown aside last autumn.
 Mr R’s garden is at an average a fortnight before mine."